 design of experiments, empirical analysis, public policy analysis, political endogeneity

 Kubik, Jeffrey D. and Moran, John R., "Can Policy Changes Be Treated as Natural Experiments?
 Evidence from State Excise Taxes" (2001).
 Center for Policy Research.
-Paper 118.
+118.

 Metadata from RePEc

 Creative Commons License